HexigonAI/compo-x-direct/README.md

 ## Getting Started

-To pull and develope from here:
+To pull and develop from here:

   - fork from main